Dvarkian/Tom-the-AI/README.md

 Tom the AI (v1.0)
 =========================

-**WARNING: This software is not yet ready to use, I'm still setting up the GitHub repository.
+**WARNING: This software is not yet ready to use, I'm still setting up the GitHub repository..
 Should be ready in a few days.**

 Tom is an open source AI desktop assistant for Linux systems, built using a series of independent response modules to generate replies to any input.